vojtacerny/docs/trezor-user/passwordmanager.rst

 3.2.
 Give your TREZOR permission to create a folder in your Dropbox to store all the passwords in and confirm using the Dropbox account.

 .. images:: images/tpm_dropbox.gif
+**3b.
+Connect your Google Drive account with TREZOR**

+3.1.
+Click on the Sign in with drive button and log into your Google Drive account.
+If you don't have any, create one, it’s free.

+.. important:: When you log into your Dropbox account, there is a session cookie on Dropbox server with access to myTREZOR folder valid for about 5 years!
+We recommend to log out of your Dropbox account manually after you finish working with myTREZOR.com or use Private window in your browser for the best possible privacy.

+3.2.
+Give your TREZOR permission to create a folder in your Dropbox to store all the passwords in and confirm using the Dropbox account.

 **4. Connect Your TREZOR device and enter your PIN.
 Learn how to enter PIN with TREZOR :doc:`enteringyourpin`**